Slingshot

 Automations

-This section exposes automations, which may be user-defined, indexing or proxy generation tasks, or AI/ML functions.
+This section exposes automations, which may be ShareBrowser indexing or proxy generation tasks, admin or user-created custom automations, or AI/ML functions.
 Select the type from the dropdown menu to expose its options.

 User automations